php/php-langspec/spec/10-expressions.md

-*list-intrinsic* must be used as the left-hand operand in a [*simple-assignment-expression*](#simple-assignment) of which the right-hand operand must be an expression that designates an array (called the *source array*).
+*list-intrinsic* must be used as the left-hand operand in a [*simple-assignment-expression*](#simple-assignment) of which the right-hand operand must be an expression that designates an array or object implementing the `ArrayAccess` interface (called the *source array*).

-Each *expression* in *expression-list-one-or-more* must designate a variable (called the *target variable*).
+Each *expression* in *list-or-variable* must designate a variable (called the *target variable*).

+At least on the elements of the *list-expression-list* must be non-empty.

 **Semantics**

-This intrinsic assigns zero or more elements of the source array to the target variables.
+This intrinsic assigns one or more elements of the source array to the target variables.
 On success, it returns a copy of the source array.
-If the source array is actually the value `NULL`, this is consider a failure, and the return value from `list` is undefined.
+If the source array is not an array or object implementing `ArrayAccess` no assignments are performed and the return value is `NULL`.

 All elements in the source array having keys of type `string` are ignored.
 The element having an `int` key of 0 is assigned to the first target